 Customers avoid retail tariffs by self-consuming the electricity they generate.

-For a customer on the Victorian Default Offer prices in 2024–25, the retail price ranges from approximately 26 to 35 cents per kilowatt hour, depending on their distribution zone – these are the actual costs that solar customers avoid.
+For a customer on the Victorian Default Offer prices in 2024–25, the retail price ranged from approximately 26 to 35 cents per kilowatt hour, depending on their distribution zone – these were the actual costs that solar customers avoid.

 Please refer to our full final decision report for more detailed analysis.